-Tooth discoloration is a cosmetic issue that many of our patients experience.
-Brushing your teeth and scheduling regular dental cleanings can help prevent discoloration.
-However, over time is it likely that your teeth will dull and yellow for one reason or another.
+Tooth discoloration is a common dental concern among our patients.
+Over time, your teeth can dull and yellow for one reason or another.
 When this happens, Garner Family and Cosmetic Dentistry is here to help you restore your smile.
+Dr. Matthew Jenne treats patients with tooth discoloration in Garner, NC.

 Types of Tooth Discoloration